 Characteristics of Emo Music

-Distorted guitars add a raw, gritty texture to the music, enhancing its intensity.
-Dynamic shifts in tone and volume create an unpredictable auditory journey, ranging from quiet introspection to explosive outbursts.
+Distorted guitars give the music a raw, gritty edge that pushes up its intensity.
+Shifts in tone and volume keep things unpredictable, swinging from quiet introspection to loud, explosive outbursts.

 - Emotional lyrics: The lyrics often explore deep emotions and personal experiences.